A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2024-40764: SonicWall SonicOS DoS Vulnerability

-CVE-2024-40764 is a heap-based buffer overflow in SonicWall SonicOS IPSec VPN that enables unauthenticated attackers to trigger denial of service.
-This article covers technical details, affected versions, and mitigation.
+CVE-2024-40764 is a heap-based buffer overflow in SonicWall SonicOS IPSec VPN that allows remote attackers to cause denial of service.
+This article covers the technical details, affected versions, impact, and mitigation.

 CVE-2024-40764 Overview